chenshanmugarajah/Sparta-Global-Profile/README.md

 - 13:30

   - Chris assisted Bryn with Password validification, and worked on fixes for the admin panel
-  - Alex added styling to the Admin Panel page and updated a user's name within.
+  - Alex added styling to the Admin Panel page and included usernames within the admin panel table.
   - Bruno implemented youtube/streams uploads
 - 16:30